After living in LA for the past 16 years and exploring the surrounding areas, we can confidently say these are the best day trips from Los Angeles.

 - Plan a hike at Eaton Canyon Falls

-Top Foodie Pick: There are many fantastic eats in Pasadena.
+Top Foodie Pick: There are many fantastic restaurants in Pasadena.
 If you’re looking for a casual burger, check out a local favorite Pie ‘n Burger.
 A delicious sit-down with great choices for everyone, check out La Grande Orange Cafe.
+Check out our list of best pizzerias in Pasadena.

 When we started writing out this list of day trips from Los Angeles, we didn’t realize we’ve seen so much and yet also have missed a few spots.
 There is still so much of Southern California we have yet to experience and discover.
 We can’t wait to get in the car and take some more day trips in the near future.